Biljana Plavšić: ICTY indictment and sentence

-In an interview she gave in March 2005 to the Banja Luka Alternativna Television, however, she admitted she had pleaded guilty because she could not prove her innocence, as she was unable to find witnesses who would testify on her behalf.
+In an interview Plavšić gave in March 2005 to the Banja Luka Alternativna Television, however, she admitted she had pleaded guilty because she could not prove her innocence, as she was unable to find witnesses who would testify on her behalf.
 She repeated this in an interview for Swedish Vi magazine in January 2009.
 She claimed to have pleaded guilty in order to avoid the remaining charges against her, including genocide.
 Her pleading guilty led the Hague tribunal to lower her sentence and drop the remaining charges.
 Plavšić would have likely have been sentenced to 20–25 years in prison if she had not pleaded guilty and all eight charges would have been taken into account.

-She was sentenced to 11 years in prison.
+Plavšić was sentenced to 11 years in prison.
 She served her sentence at the women's prison Hinseberg in Frövi, Örebro County, Sweden (since 26 June 2003).
 In December 2008, the Swedish Ministry of Justice rejected a request for pardon by Plavšić.
 She had cited "advancing age, failing health and poor prison conditions" as the reasons for her request. Željko Komšić, a Croat member of the Presidency of Bosnia and Herzegovina had written a letter to the Swedish authorities in September 2008 urging them not to release Plavšić, stating that "any act of mercy would be big mistake and an insult to the victims and families of the victims".

 On 14 September 2009, Patrick Robinson, President of the United Nations' International Criminal Tribunal for the Former Yugoslavia, said Plavšić "appears to have demonstrated substantial evidence of rehabilitation" and had accepted responsibility for her crimes.
 The Times continued that "Under Swedish law, she becomes eligible for release 27 October, after serving two-thirds of her term, though her release date has not been set."
 She was released on 27 October 2009.
 On the same day, Milorad Dodik, Prime Minister of Republika Srpska, provided an RS government jet to pick up Plavšić and welcomed her to Belgrade after her early release from a Swedish prison.
 Dodik cited "purely moral reasons" for doing so.
-On 10 November 2009, Milorad Dodik revealed that he seriously considered giving Plavšić an office in the Senate.
+On 10 November 2009, Dodik revealed that he seriously considered giving Plavšić an office in the Senate.
 He stated "we are working on revising the law on the President of the Republic, which would award Plavšić, and other former presidents, the opportunity to enjoy some privileges like the office, monetary compensation, counselor, secretary, official car with a driver and so forth."